Infrastructure as Code (IaC)

 4. Efficiency

-IaC is a strategic enabler of DevOps in that cloud infrastructure components can be made available rapidly as they are needed.
+IaC is a strategic enabler of DevOps because cloud infrastructure components can be made available rapidly as they are needed.
 It is modular in nature, which means that different pieces of code can be divided and combined to meet the needs of various use cases.
 This helps streamline software development and optimize resources within the IT team.

 5. Cost savings

-Automation generally leads to cost savings and IaC is no exception.
-By allowing organizations to optimize limited resources, including hardware costs, staffing costs, storage costs and more, IaC drives down overall costs and enables teams to focus on the higher-value tasks that require human oversight and intervention.
+Automation generally leads to cost savings, and IaC is no exception.
+By allowing organizations to optimize limited resources — including hardware costs, staffing costs, storage costs, and more — IaC drives down overall costs and enables teams to focus on the higher-value tasks that require human oversight and intervention.
 Overall capital and operating expenses stay low.

 6. Scalability